2024 look-alike contests: Timothée Chalamet contest

 Contestants included a corgi in a wig nicknamed "Timothée Corglamet", as well as multiple look-alikes dressed as Chalamet's characters from Wonka and Dune, and one contestant, Vincent Panetta, as Chalamet's Bob Dylan from the upcoming A Complete Unknown.
-The contestants were reduced to four finalists, all of which were asked about their proficiency in French, plans to improve the world and romantic intentions with Kylie Jenner.
+After judging from YouTuber and TikToker Benjamin De Almeida, the contestants were reduced to four finalists, all of which were asked about their proficiency in French, plans to improve the world and romantic intentions with Kylie Jenner.
 21-year-old Miles Mitchell won the $50 prize for dressing as Chalamet's Willy Wonka; another contestant claimed that Mitchell won because he was giving out chocolate, though Po credited Mitchell's "charisma".
 Mitchell was also given a 5-foot-tall comically large trophy worth $250.

 The New York City Department of Parks and Recreation fined Po $500 after the event.
 He has stated he does not have the intention to host any other look-alike contests, as "people would know it was [him]."
 Chalamet's team offered to pay the fine, and relayed a message from the actor: "They basically [said] like, 'We thought it was awesome.
 Thanks so much, It was all good and fun' ".
 Po declined their offer, as the money was already covered by Partiful.
 Production costs for the event ascended to $4,000.
 The contest was later parodied on Saturday Night Live.
 In mid-December, Chalamet met Mitchell in person during a screening of A Complete Unknown in New York.
 Mitchell also walked the red carpet at the 82nd Golden Globe Awards in 2025 with Glen Powell look-alike contest winner Maxwell Braunstein.

 Following contests

 Numerous similar contests took place the following November.
 Many of these contests were similarly held in public squares and advertised with flyers.
 These simple flyers were often printed in black and white and featured an image of the contests' subjects.
 Alongside this, some women jokingly advertised impromptu contests in their own bedrooms or inboxes online.
 Some people attended these contests in the hopes of finding a romantic partner, with some bringing business cards with QR codes to their Instagram profiles to the events.
-On November 21, Rolling Stone reported that "dozens more contests are scheduled between now and the end of the year."
+On November 21, Rolling Stone reported that "dozens more contests are scheduled between now and the end of the year".